goofybryan/ZarDevs/Dependency/src/ZarDevs.DependencyInjection.AutoFac/README.md

 Keep in mind that to make the generic functionality work, there are additional objects created to translate this accordingly.

+This project supports all scopes because AutoFac supports it out of the box.

 ## How To

 The implementation can be seen in the [AutoFac test implementation](..\..\tests\ZarDevs.DependencyInjection.AutoFac.Tests) and [General Test Construct](..\..\tests\ZarDevs.DependencyInjection.Tests) projects.
 In the example below, I have bindings made in other assemblies and only in the starting assembly do I initialize the AutoFac assembly.